godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-4.md

 ### Always add decimal when converting float to string

-Currently when printing float values Godot trims trailing `.0`s as the are technically unnecessary.
+Currently when printing float values Godot trims trailing `.0`s as they are technically unnecessary.
 However, this could lead to issues for users who need to distinguish between floating point numbers and integers.
 [KoBeWi](https://github.com/kobewi) has now changed the behavior when floats are converted to strings to always add the decimal number, even if it would be `.0`.
 This makes floats always recognizable when they are converted to strings ([GH-47502](https://github.com/godotengine/godot/pull/47502)).

 This change in behavior may break your project if you are relying on the current serialization behavior.
-If this change breaks your project, please let us know by opening an issue on Github.
+If this change breaks your project, please let us know by opening an issue on GitHub.

 ```gdscript
 # Before: